saintmac/vyte-api-v2-doc/docs/guides/set-up-webhooks.md

 # Webhooks for flexible scheduling notifications
 Webhooks are the easiest and fastest solution for quick notification.
-If something happens, they send the automated message to particular URL.
-It works for notification and also integration with different platforms.
+If something happens, they send an automated message to a particular URL.
+It works for notification and also integrating with other platforms.
 So, how does it work in Vyte?

 ## About our hooks
-The hook has two main properties: `target_url` and `action`.
-Target URL leads to the recipient application (your website or app), `action` defines the type of event happened.
-For now Vyte uses several hooks:
+The hook has two main properties: `target_url` and `action`. `Target URL` is a API endpoint that our server should call when the `action` happens on Vyte.
+For now Vyte allows register several hooks:

 * Event:
     created